LiberTEM/LiberTEM/docs/publications/joss/paper.md

 before that ran smoothly on a typical PC have evolved into numerical analysis of complex multidimensional datasets [@Ophus2019] that require distributed processing on high-performance systems.
-Furthermore, electron microscopy is interactive and visual, and experiments done inside electron microscope (so-called in situ experiments) often rely on fast on-line data processing as the experimental parameters need to be adjusted based on the observation results.
+Furthermore, electron microscopy is interactive and visual, and experiments performed inside electron microscopes (so-called in situ experiments) often rely on fast on-line data processing as the experimental parameters need to be adjusted based on the observation results.
 As a consequence, modern data processing systems for electron